LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/objects-and-math/math-methods.rst

 As with strings and arrays, JavaScript provides some built-in *methods* for the ``Math`` object.
-These allow us to perform calculations or tasks that are more involved than simple multiplication, division, addition or subtraction.
+These allow us to perform calculations or tasks that are more involved than simple multiplication, division, addition, or subtraction.

 Common Math Methods
 --------------------